extremeblackliu/TinyInjector/README.md

 - DLL path: `1.dll` (relative to current working directory)

 Process name and dll can be changed in lines 18 and 20.

+If you are using a custom process name together with [TinyBypass](https://github.com/extremeblackliu/TinyBypass), you also need to change the process name in TinyBypass.